Branded video content has become a must-have for business growth.

 If you want to make your business more discoverable online then it’s time to invest in branded video content.

-In 2022, it’s forecast that 82% of all consumer internet usage will be dedicated solely to watching video (Cisco).
+It’s soon forecasted that 82% of all consumer internet usage will be dedicated solely to watching video (Cisco).

 That’s a crazy statistic!
 What it means for brands is this: If you’re not creating video content, you’re ignoring a large segment of your target market.